SeaOfNodes/Simple/chapter10/README.md

 Within the Type Lattice, we now have the following type domains:

-* Control type - this represents control flow
+* <font style="background-color:yellow">Control type</font> - represents control flow
-* Integer type - Integer values
+* <font style="background-color:lightblue">Integer type</font> - Integer values, with a Top, Bottom and constants
-* Tuple type - when a Node results in more than one value
-* Struct type (new) - Represents user defined struct types, a struct type is allowed to have members of Integer type only in this chapter
-  * `$TOP` represents local Top for struct type; all we know about the type is that it is a struct but, we do not know if it is a specific struct, or all possible structs, etc.
-  * `$BOT` represents local Bottom for struct type; we definitely know the value can take all possible struct types.
-* Pointer type (new) - Represents a pointer to a struct type
+* <font style="background-color:green" color="white">Pointer type</font> (new) - Represents a pointer to a struct type
-  * `null` is a pointer to non-existent memory object
   * We use the prefix `*` to mean pointer-to.
 Thus `*S1` means pointer to `S1`, `*$TOP` means pointer to `$TOP`.
-  * `*void` is a synonym for `*$BOT` - i.e. it represents a Non-Null pointer to all possible struct types, akin to `void *` in C except not null.
   * `?` suffix represents the union of a pointer to some type and `null`.
+  * The pointer lattice has only 2 entries: null or not-null.
+In both cases a struct lattice element is included, and can be any member of the struct lattice.
+  * `null` is a pointer to non-existent memory object, i.e. `*$TOP?`, and is a nullable.
+Notice that the null part of the type is low in the lattice, while the struct part is the highest struct.
+  * `*void` is a synonym for `*$BOT` - i.e. it represents a non-null pointer to all possible struct types, akin to `void *` in C except not null.
+It is the inverse or *dual* of `null`, and the null part is high in the pointer lattice, while the struct part is the lowest struct.
   * `null` pointer evaluates to False and non-null pointers evaluate to True, as in C.

+* <font style="background-color:lightgreen">Struct type</font> (new) -
+  Represents user defined struct types, a struct type is allowed to have members of Integer type only in this chapter, later chapters will expand this.
+  * `⊤:struct` represents local Top for struct type; all we know about the type is that it is a struct but, we do not know if it is a specific struct, or all possible structs.
+In the code, we use a struct with no fields named `$TOP`.
+  * `⊥:struct` represents local Bottom for struct type; we definitely know the value can take all possible struct types.
+In the code, we uise a struct with no fields named `$BOT`.
-* Memory (new) - Represents memory and memory slices
+* <font style="background-color:blue" color="white">Memory type</font> (new) - Represents memory and memory slices
-  * `MEM#TOP` - Nothing known about a slice
+  * `⊤:mem` - Nothing known about a slice; in the code we use `MEM#TOP`.
-  * `#n` - refers to a memory slice
+  * `#n` - refers to a memory slice, and `n` is the alias class.
-  * `MEM#BOT` - all of memory
+  * `⊥:mem` - all of memory; in the code we use `MEM#BOT`.
+* <font style="background-color:pink">Tuple type</font> - when a Node results in a collection of values

 We make use of following operations on the lattice.